viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 sending data...   sent
 ```

-### Control of the XADC from the PS
+### Controling the XADC from the PS

-Let me explain in more detail the aspects of controlling the XADC from the PS.
+Let me explain the aspects of controlling the XADC from the PS in more detail.
 I will use code snippets from the [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).

 The initialization of the XADC is very similar to the other Xillinx subsystems: